MartinYeung5/20240623_aptos_ZKC/README.md

 20240805
 1. The Protokit Framework is updated by official, and i need to upgrade and redesign agaian
-2. using Aptos Indexer API
+2. using Aptos Indexer API with Nodit

 ## Screen Cap
 * main page